CBorowski-dev/docs-operaton-org/content/installation/full/wls/manual.md

 You can change the location of the domain libraries with the `-Dweblogic.ext.dirs` [startup option](https://docs.oracle.com/middleware/12213/wls/START/overview.htm#START-GUID-69C7DB81-B1C5-4BCB-ADCF-2F44B66DD9F8).

-## Install Camunda Modules
+## Install Operaton Modules

-Camunda includes one module in the modules folder of the distribution:
+Operaton includes one module in the modules folder of the distribution:

 ```
 camunda-ee-oracle-wls-$PLATFORM_VERSION.zip